angular/material-start/README.md

 ### What is the UX?

 Below is a snaphot of the Starter-App with the Users' *master-detail* view.
 Also shown is the user experience that will is displayed for smaller device sizes.
-The responsive layout changes to hide the user list and the **share** button can be used to show the Share bottom sheet view.
+The responsive layout changes to hide the user list, reveal the **menu** button.
+In the User Details view, you may also click the **share** button  to show the Contact &lt;User&gt; bottom sheet view.

 <br/>